-Keep maintenance personnel safe and workplace accidents nonexistent with the right lockout tagout circuit breaker locks.
+Keep maintenance personnel safe and prevent workplace accidents with the right lockout tagout circuit breaker locks.
 TRADESAFE has a premium-quality line of locks available for both miniature circuit breakers (MCBs) and standard circuit breakers.

-With TRADESAFE’s circuit breaker locks, you won’t have to worry about costly or dangerous mistakes.
-Because these locks are made of industrial-grade, non-conductive, and corrosion-resistant materials, they are guaranteed to be compliant with OSHA 1919.147.
-They are also easy to install and won’t require the use of screwdrivers or any other kinds of tools.
+TRADESAFE circuit breaker lockouts can secure breaker switches quickly and effectively - no need to worry about costly or dangerous operational or human errors.
+These locks are made of industrial-grade, non-conductive, and corrosion-resistant materials, guaranteeing compliance with OSHA.
+Plus, they are easy to install and won’t require the use of screwdrivers or any other kinds of tools.

 Circuit breaker locks are designed to lock a circuit breaker switch into the off or on position.
 The switch will remain in that position for as long as the lock is installed.
 Once the lock is removed, the circuit breaker can then be engaged and turned on or off.

 These locks are an essential part of lockout tagout procedures because they help effectively isolate sources of hazardous electrical energy.
 They also come in different sizes to accommodate circuit breakers of differing voltages.

 What is the purpose of locking out an electrical circuit?

 In lockout tagout, the main purpose of locking out an electrical circuit is to prevent electricity from powering certain machinery or equipment.
 Typically, this is because a particular machine has to be repaired or serviced.
 Stopping the flow of electricity to the machine keeps it from turning on and potentially harming the repair or maintenance personnel working on it.

 Once any repair or maintenance work is done, employees have to follow a set of procedures to remove the locks they installed.
 This includes removing electrical circuit breaker locks, which can only be removed by the authorized employees who installed them.